core-methods-in-edm/assignment1/README.md

 * Click `Commit`
 * Click `Push`
 * Now return to Github and refresh the page, your edited .Rmd file and your image file should now be in the repository
-* Next, submit your assignment click
+* Next, to submit your assignment click `Pull Requests`and then `Create New Pull Request`